|No no no. That's WOW.|

 As a writer, you have to chose your focus wisely.
 You have a finite amount of time, and you probably have a finite amount of creative energy before you don't want to write anymore in a given day.
 You also probably have certain physical limitations like joint stiffness or eye strain.
 So it's important to think about the kind of writing you want to be doing and consider the "talents" you pursue.

-You probably have a "role" you want to be writing in: "Fiction Author," for example.
+You probably have a "role" you want to be writing in: "Fiction Author," for example or "Journalist" or "Web Content Freelancer."
 And sometimes it can be dangerous to think all writing is created equal and all avenues will serve you equally well.

-Sure, freelance work might be useful.
-Sure, a journalism degree might be useful.
+Yes, freelance work might be useful.
+Sure, a journalism degree isn't a waste of time.
 Sure offering yourself up for no-pay gigs that get you some recognition might be useful.
 Fanfic might be useful.
 Writing web content might be useful.
 Blogging for free for a big blog might be useful.
 Any of these things would develop skill sets you don't already have and teach you a thing or two about writing.
 There are lots of "valuable lessons" to be learned.
 Experience is valuable.
 But they are like that awesome talent point that doesn't fit with what you're trying to do.

-Let me make this clear.
+Just to be your-mom's-good-china-when-company's-coming clear.
 It is not that these things are not useful.
 It's not that they can't help you be a better writer.
-It's that they take time and effort away from the one kind of writing you really may want to be doing.
+They just might be like that armor talent–that is to say they might be helpful but not necessarily helping you be the best kind of writer of the type you want to be.
+They take time and effort away from the one kind of writing you really may want to be doing.

 While you're doing somebody else's Shakespeare homework or writing web copy for roughly 1 cent a word, are you missing other opportunities that involve the kind of writing you would rather be doing?